scumstudios/poliwise/README.md

 ### WORK IN PROGRESS

-Poliwise is a project being developed to stimulate young voters to inform themselves and cast a vote in the upcoming Belgian elections.
+Poliwise is being developed to stimulate young voters to inform themselves and cast a vote in the upcoming Belgian elections.

+Journey through the Belgian political landscape to find out your voting preferences.